Falling in Love with Verona

 I love little shops like this which are always full of delicious treats.
 You'll find similar ones in nearly every neighborhood of the city.

-Porta Borsari is the 1st century Roman Gateway to the city.
-This is a really pleasant place to sit and sip a Martini.
+Porta Borsari is the 1st century Roman gateway to the city.
+This is a really pleasant place to sit and sip a Martini or an aperol spritz.

 A typical courtyard, most building have these and some are really lovely but you seldom see them unless the portone (main doors) are left open.